Introduction to Auto Layout

 While you can use the configuration bar to live preview your app UI, Xcode provides an alternate Preview feature for developers to preview the user interface on different devices simultaneously.

 If you want to free up some more screen space for the preview pane, hold both command and option keys and then press 0 to hide the Utility area.
+To close the preview, you can click the Adjust Editor Options button and choose Show Editor Only.

-Quick tip: When you add more devices in the preview assistant, Xcode may not be able fit the preview of all devices sizes into the screen at the same time.
+Quick tip: When you add more devices in the preview assistant, Xcode may not be able to fit the preview of all devices sizes into the screen at the same time.
 If you're using a trackpad, you can scroll through the preview by swiping left or right with two fingers.
 What if you're still using a mouse with a scroll wheel?
 Simply hold the shift key to scroll horizontally.

-Now that you have some idea about auto layout and the preview feature, let's add a label to the lower-right part of the view and see how to define the layout constraints for the label.
+Now that you have some ideas about auto layout and the preview feature, let's add a label to the lower-right part of the view and see how to define the layout constraints for the label.
 Labels in iOS are usually used for displaying simple text and messages.

 How can you resolve this issue?
-Obviously, we need to setup a couple of constraints to make it work properly.
+Obviously, we need to set up a couple of constraints to make it work properly.
 The question is: what constraints should we add?

 Let's try to describe the requirement of the label in words.
 You probably describe it like this: